KL13NT/iamnabil/collections/blog/2023-02-16-boosting-my-productivity-using-git-worktrees.md

 description: "Git Worktrees are a way to manage multiple git working trees at the same time without the hassle of git stash. "
 ---
+Git Worktrees are a way to manage multiple git working trees at the same time without the hassle of git stash.
+They allow us to work on branches as sub-directories to a repository, completely alleviating the pain of stashing changes when an urgent, unrelated change is required.

+## Git in a nutshell

+Other version control systems store information as a list of changes.
+Git stores information as a list of *snapshots*.
+A *snapshot* is a stored version of the repository at a given point in time.
+Each commit represents a snapshot in the git world.

+The working tree is a single checkout of one version of the project.
+These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.
+This is the place in which you do your work before staging and committing.

+## Git Work Trees

+The _git-worktree_ module allows you to checkout multiple versions of the project in separate sub-directories in the same root directory of the repository.

+The term "Git working tree" refers to the place in which you do your work.
+Each working tree is represented by a tree object that contains one entry per file or sub-directory in the repository.
+Git relies heavily on the "tree" concept to describe its operations and execute them.

+A git working tree is a snapshot of a repository at a given moment in the commit history.
+Each commit

+## Creating a worktree

+Creating a worktree is as simple as running `git worktree add <directory-name> <branch-name>` for existing branches or `git worktree add <directory-name> -b <branch-name>` to create a new branch.